 For more information, refer

-Prerequisite refers to benefits in addition to the amount that may be legally due by way of contract for services rendered.
+Perquisites refers to benefits in addition to the amount that may be legally due by way of contract for services rendered.
 Perquisite may be provided in cash or kind.
-However, reimbursement of expenses incurred in the official discharge of duties is not a prerequisite.
+However, reimbursement of expenses incurred in the official discharge of duties is not a Perquisites.

 Certain perquisites provided by employers are: